davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 transitioning from page 1 to any other page.
 Likewise, column 2 corresponds to the transition probabilites for page 2 and so on.

 Great!
-Now, how do we actually *use* the state machine?
-How do we actually *run* it?
+Now, how do we actually *use* this transition matrix which represents our state machine?
+How do we actually *run* the machine?
 The process is detailed below:

 \begin{align}
   \text{next state} &= T \times \text{previous or initial state} \label{eq:transition-informal} \\